pkgw/cranko/book/src/workflows-dev/index.md

 ```

 Here, relevance is determined using the prefixing scheme described in the
 [Concepts] section.
-The [cranko log] command will print Git history logs for the
+Merge commits are skipped.
+The [cranko log] command will
-commits relevant to a specified project, using the style of the `git log`
+print Git history logs for the commits relevant to a specified project, using
-command.
+the style of the `git log` command.

 [cranko log]: ../commands/dev/log.md